 - The persons marital status and date of birth

 - If the person is aware that you are ringing for them

 - A brief description of the problem or request

 If you are ringing on behalf of anyone else it would be helpful if you have the above information readily available.

-In order to direct you to the most appropriate service, a member of the Adult Services Access Team will take more detailed information on the referral.
+In order to direct you to the most appropriate service, a member of the Wellbeing Partnership will take more detailed information on the referral.
 This enables us to build up a picture of existing support and how the current needs can best be met.
 The more information you can give will help us in prioritising the case and speed up the referral process.

-A member of the Adult Services Access team will discuss your concerns with you and may be able to give you the information you require straight away.
+A member of the Wellbeing Partnership will discuss your concerns with you and may be able to give you the information you require straight away.

 If the needs are complex, they will arrange for a social worker to visit you.
 The Social worker will record your presenting needs and work with you to identify your eligible needs based on the Fair Access to Care Service Framework (FACS) and the risk to your independence.
 The Social Worker with help you plan and coordinate the support you need to meet your eligible needs.